WooSunghyeon/Activation-Sharing-with-Asymmetric-Paths/README.md

 ## Results

-The evaluation results of our code is as follows :
+The evaluation results of our code is as follows:

 <p align="center"><img src="./Fig/table of result.PNG"  width="750" height="325">